RexWangSida/LearningNotes/SoftwareTesting/README.md

 - **Fault**: A **stable property** of the program that can **cause a failure** to occur.
 - **Error**: A **bad state** of a **running program** that can **cause a failure** to occur.
 - **Failure**: The software does something observably bad.

+## Unit Testing
+- locate low-level fault precisely
+- easily conducted by programmer
+- typically used to a single method